 A student shall not be forced to participate in the Pledge of Allegiance, singing of the National Anthem, or saluting of the flag.
-Recognizing the fact that students have a responsibility to demonstrate a proper respect for their country and its flags, a student choosing not to participate shall either sit or stand, remaining respectfully silent at all times.
+Recognizing the fact that a student has a responsibility to demonstrate a proper respect for his/her country and its flags, a student choosing not to participate shall either sit or stand, remaining respectfully silent at all times.